cronotrunks/ens-compliance/README-en.md

 - 🍪 **Adds a script that allows the cleaning of cookies from the user's browsers** A bash script is added that allows the cleaning of cookies from the browsers used by the user (supports Firefox, Chrome, Chromium and Brave).

+- 🌍 **Secure Browsing over DNS**
+  Configures the system and major browsers (Firefox and Chrome) to use DNS over TLS and DNSSEC.
+Cloudflare's DNS servers are set as the system defaults to ensure a secure DNS resolution setup.

+- 🛠 **Custom Configuration for Google Chrome and Mozilla Firefox** Additional settings have been applied to the browser configuration files to prevent security vulnerabilities and enforce safer defaults.

 ## 🛠️ Debian Package Generation

 ### 🔧 Requirements to generate the Debian package